alex-page/harmonograph.art/README.md

 ## Contributing

 All contributions are welcome in any shape or form.
-Open a pull request and to collaborate together.
+Open a pull request to collaborate together.